Treating Psilocybin Mushroom Addiction

 - Compulsive psilocybin use despite negative physical and psychological problems.

-- Inability to quit or cut down on psilocybin use.
+- Inability to quit or cut down on use.

 - Using psilocybin more often or for longer periods of time than originally attended.

-- Spending a significant amount of time trying to obtain and use psilocybin, as well as recover from its effects.
+- Spending a significant amount of time trying to obtain and use the drug, as well as recover from its effects.

 - Failing to fulfill major obligations at home, school, or work because of psilocybin use.

-- Strong cravings or urges to use psilocybin.
+- Strong cravings or urges to use it.

 - Continuing to use psilocybin despite interpersonal and social problems caused by use.

-- Neglecting previously enjoyed recreational, social, or occupational activities in favor of psilocybin use.
+- Neglecting previously enjoyed recreational, social, or occupational activities in favor of use.

 - Taking psilocybin in hazardous situations, such as while driving.

-- Continuing to use psilocybin despite psychological or physical detriments caused or exacerbated by use.
+- Continuing to use it despite psychological or physical detriments caused or exacerbated by use.

 - Needing increasing amounts of psilocybin over time to produce desired effects.